-Sometimes it is astonishing to see, which basic functionality commercial vendors are lacking.
+Sometimes it is astonishing to see which basic functionality commercial vendors lack.
 One of the things that strikes me most is the fact that many expensive relational database systems are simply not capable of handling transactional DDLs (such as CREATE TABLE, CREATE INDEX, and so on).

 How can you ever deploy software in a reasonable way, if CREATE TABLE will implicitly commit a transaction?
 How can you ever deploy software if your scripts cannot be atomic?
 How can you ever handle errors that way?